China: Millions More Locked Down Ahead Of Winter Olympics - I24NEWS

 Vaccines in China

-Chinese authorities claim some 85 percent of the country is fully vaccinated, which amounts to over one billion people.
+Chinese authorities say some 85 percent of the country is fully vaccinated, which amounts to over one billion people.

 Even as infections continue to spread, Fok indicated that “when you talk to people here, they have complete faith in vaccines.”